High School Chemistry Teacher

 - Cultivate critical thinking and active participation in the classroom.

-- Communicate clear objectives to students for all learning
+- Communicate clear objectives to students for all learning.

 - Communicate progress/achievement to students and parents.

-- Work cooperatively with colleagues in a team setting for curriculum design, assessment, and implementation
+- Work cooperatively with colleagues in a team setting for curriculum design, assessment, and implementation.

-- Participate actively in department level teams
+- Participate actively in grade level and department teams.

-- Uphold the school’s philosophy, mission, vision, and values
+- Uphold the school’s philosophy, mission, vision, and values.

 - Perform duties as assigned